 Are You Confused Yet?

 Don’t be.
-As we said at the beginning, once you’ve made some basic decisions about where and how you want to paddle, your choices narrow and you can start having fun.
+As we said at the beginning, once you’ve made some basic decisions about where and how you want to paddle, your choices narrow and it’s easier to find the right kayak and start having fun.